 David and his wife ran a successful store until he began to act strangely.
-He intruded on his teenaged daughters' gatherings

-with friends, standing and staring at them but not realizing how embarrassed they were.
+He intruded on his teenaged daughters' gatherings with friends, standing and staring at them but not realizing how embarrassed they were.
 He took food from other people's plates.
 A year later, David, 47, and his wife lost their business.
 After a misdiagnosis of depression and no improvement, David's wife took him to a neurologist, who diagnosed bvFTD.
-Emotional changes-

-Emotions are flat, exaggerated,

-or improper.
-Emotions may

-seem completely disconnected

-from a situation or are

-expressed at the wrong

-times or in the wrong

-circumstances.
-For example,

-a person may laugh at sad

-news.
-Pseudobulbar affect, a

-condition of sudden, frequent

-outbursts of crying or laughing

-that cannot be controlled, may

-occur and is treatable.

-Social-interpersonal changes-Difficulty "reading" social signals, such as facial expressions, and understanding personal relationships.
+Emotional Symptoms - Apathy-A lack of interest, drive, or initiative.
+Apathy is often confused with depression, but people with apathy may not be sad.
+They often have trouble starting activities but can participate if others do the planning. - Emotional changes- Emotions are flat, exaggerated, or improper.
+Emotions may seem completely disconnected from a situation or are expressed at the wrong times or in the wrong circumstances.
+For example, a person may laugh at sad news. • Social-interpersonal changes-Difficulty "reading" social signals, such as facial expressions, and understanding personal relationships.
 People may lack empathy-the ability to understand how others are feeling-making them seem indifferent, uncaring, or selfish.
 For example, the person may show no emotional reaction to illnesses or accidents that occur to family members.
 Not acting like himself Previously a devoted husband, Gary began an extramarital affair at age 55-and didn't care that everyone knew about it.

 His wife was devastated and angry.
 His friends agreed that this was not like him.
 All attempts to reason with him were unsuccessful, as Gary could not understand how his actions hurt others.
 His wife insisted on a visit to the doctor.
 Initially, Gary was misdiagnosed with bipolar disorder.
-After further evaluation, he was told he had bvFTD.
-Movement Symptoms - Dystonia-Abnormal postures of body parts such as the hands or feet.
-A limb may be bent stiffly or not used when performing activities that are normally done with two hands. - Gait disorder-Abnormalities in walking, such as walking with a shuffle, sometimes with frequent falls. - Tremor-Shakiness, usually of the hands. - Clumsiness-Dropping of small objects or difficulty manipulating small items like buttons or screws. - Apraxia-Loss of ability to make common motions, such as combing one's hair or using a knife and fork, despite normal strength. - Neuromuscular weakness-Severe weakness, cramps, and rippling movements in the muscles.
+After further evaluation, he was told he had bvFTD. • Changes in insight-An inability to understand changes in one's condition and how they affect others.
+This lack of awareness is hard for caregivers to deal with because the person may reject efforts to help.
+Movement Symptoms - Dystonia-Abnormal postures of the hands or feet.
+A limb may be bent stiffly or not used when performing activities that are normally done with two hands. - Gait disorder-Abnormalities in walking, such as walking with a shuffle, sometimes with frequent falls. - Tremor-Shakiness, usually of the hands. - Clumsiness-Dropping of small objects or difficulty manipulating small items like buttons or screws.
 Treatment and Management So far, there is no cure for frontotemporal disorders and no way to slow down or prevent them.
 However, there are ways to manage symptoms.
 A team of specialists-doctors, nurses, and speech, physical, and occupational therapists-familiar with these disorders can help guide treatment.
 Managing Behavior The behaviors of a person with bvFTD can upset and frustrate family members and other caregivers.
 It is natural to grieve for the "lost person," but it is also important to learn how to best live with the person he or she has become.
 Understanding changes in personality and behavior and knowing how to respond can reduce caregivers' frustration and help them cope with the challenges of caring for a person with a frontotemporal disorder.
 Changing the schedule